We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In this article, we explore the types of peel, how they work, and the difference between a professional chemical peel and a product for home use.

-Chemical peels are cosmetic treatments that involve the careful exfoliation of the skin using an acid.
+Chemical peels are cosmetic treatments that involve the

 The acid removes a uniform amount of damaged skin cells across the treatment area.
 When done appropriately, this allows the skin to heal, with minimal scarring or color changes as a result of the treatment.